-Manufactured with maximum efficiency, you can’t get a stronger portable tent heater than this.
+Manufactured with maximum efficiency, you can’t get a more robust portable tent heater than this.
 The control knob allows you to adjust the temperature as you see fit.
 It’s quite heavy and bulky.
-Yet couple with a modular design, you can still handle it with ease.
-A smart sensor will stop the machine at the moment it detects low oxygen level or when tipped over.
-With a near maximum review of 4.7/5, the heater really brings satisfaction to its users.
+Yet a couple with a modular design, you can still handle it with ease.
+A smart sensor will stop the machine at the moment it detects a low oxygen level or when tipped over.
+With a near-maximum review of 4.7/5, the heater brings satisfaction to its users.

-It did have downside such as a fast consumption of propane bottle.
+It did have a downside, such as a fast consumption of propane bottles.
 A bottle can only last around 2hr before a replacement is needed.
 The smell may also bring you some discomfort.
 In addition to the propane, you also need batteries for it to work.

 Lasko 754200 Ceramic Heater with Adjustable Thermostat